 Cost of LG and Sunpower Solar Panels

 It’s a cliche, but it still rings true: you really do get what you pay for.
 There are a variety of factors that come into play when determining the price of a solar panel.
-The type of panel, the size of the panel, and the brand of the panel – these are all factors determine how much you should expect to pay.
+The type of panel, the size of the panel, and the brand of the panel – these are all factors that determine how much you should expect to pay.

 An easy way to compare prices is to look at how much a solar panel costs per watt.
 While some brands have a lower price per watt, they likely won’t offer the efficiency and wattage of a more expensive brand.